winterstein/sogive-app/web/content/careers/research-analyst.md

 To formally express an interest in this role, please fill in [this form](https://forms.gle/mK1GKW7cASKJDzFy9).

-The deadline is 23:59 UK time on Wednesday November 22, 2023.
+The deadline is **23:59 UK time on Wednesday November 22, 2023**.
 Interviews will be conducted on a rolling basis on Google Meet.
-Equal opportunities statement

-We’re an equal opportunity employer.
-All applicants will be considered for employment without attention to race, colour, religion, sex, sexual orientation, gender identity, or disability status.

-**The deadline is 23:59 UK time on Thurs 11 May.**

-We aim to proceed with the interviewing process quickly, so please review our [Guidance Document for this role](https://docs.google.com/document/d/1T3euucXgUj9HYolvw_UumNtcfdEIYTEidtUyNnkKA6c/edit#) to ensure you are available for the first steps in the application process.
-It will also help with the later stages as well.

-### <a name="_f9j86mu8fmvg"></a>Equal opportunities statement
+### Equal opportunities statement

 We’re an equal opportunity employer.
 All applicants will be considered for employment without attention to race, colour, religion, sex, sexual orientation, gender identity, or disability status.